maevegillies/Python-S1-Final-Project/RESUME.md

 ## About Me

 Last year, my brother left for Florida to study computer science.
-Before he switched out of CS in favor for architechure, I remember seeing the lines of Javascript code on his computer.
-What he was writing was
+Before he switched his major to architechure, I remember seeing the lines of Javascript code on his computer.
+I wondered "how could I do that?".

+I am proficient in Python and the hardware of the Raspberry Pi.
 * Tell your site viewers more about yourself.
 * What skills, talents, and knowledge do you have?
 What do you like learning about?
 ### Strengths